FJH92/Elementti/README.md

 ## Status

-This repository contains the Elementti software and will be updated during manuscript preparation and revision.
+This repository contains the Elementti software described in the manuscript and will be updated during manuscript preparation and revision.